vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/scopePatientB2.md

 With Build 2, the VICS Service must emulate the RPCs seen in _capture_ files covering CPRS [P1] connecting to VISTA up to Patient Select, [P2] selecting a patient up to domain specific work and [P3s] specific activity for the PDE domains, _Allergy_, _Vital_ and _Problem_.

-The [Meta RPCs](scopeMetaB1_1) (those not accessing or changing Patient data) are due to be completed in Build 1.1.
 The following details the in-scope _Patient RPCs_ which need to be emulated by _Build 2_ (mid March 2018).

 __Notes__:
   * like Meta RPCs, __most Patient RPCs are reads__ - change RPCs will be marked __DUAL__ below meaning a call will be sent to BOTH the national VICS and VISTA